 9.4.1.
 Rotation of Asymmetric Encryption Keys

-Rotating encryption keys is necessarily a different process than for signing keys because the encrypting party starts the process and thus cannot rely on a change in kid as a signal to know that keys need to change.
+Rotating encryption keys is necessarily a different process from the one for signing keys because the encrypting party starts the process and thus cannot rely on a change in kid as a signal to know that keys need to change.
 The encrypting party still uses the kid header in the JWE to tell the decrypting party which private key to use to decrypt, however, the encrypting party needs to first select the most appropriate key from those provided in the JWK Set at jwks_uri.
 To rotate keys, the decrypting party can publish new keys at jwks_uri and remove from the JWK Set those that are being decommissioned.
 The jwks_uri SHOULD include a Cache-Control header in the response that contains a max-age directive, as defined in RFC 2616 [RFC2616], which enables the encrypting party to safely cache the JWK Set and not have to re-retrieve the document for every encryption event.
 The decrypting party SHOULD remove decommissioned keys from the JWK Set at jwks_uri but retain them internally for some reasonable period of time, coordinated with the cache duration, to facilitate a smooth transition between keys by allowing the encrypting party some time to obtain the new keys.
 The cache duration SHOULD also be coordinated with the issuance of new signing keys as described in Section 9.3.1.

 10. Offline Access